CameronBrooks11/pandoc-md2html-example/source/index.md

 This is some normal text that is added to the body.

-You can add headings as follows
+You can add headings as follows...

 # Heading 1